Skip to Main Content

 Emilian Cooking at Its Most Unmediated

-The Bib Gourmand designation, awarded to Magnagallo in both 2024 and 2025, identifies restaurants offering good food at prices the guide defines as moderate.
+Magnagallo is recognized for good food at moderate prices.
 In Emilia-Romagna, that benchmark carries specific weight.
 The region produces some of Italy's most labour-intensive dishes: handmade pasta, long-simmered broths, and preparations that require either a trained brigade or a domestic kitchen operating at full capacity.
-When a restaurant in this territory achieves two consecutive Bib Gourmand years at single-euro price-range levels, it suggests a kitchen that has found efficiency without compression of quality.
+At about $40 per person, it suggests a kitchen that has found efficiency without compression of quality.

 The anchor dishes here belong to the Po Valley canon.
 Tortellini in capon broth is the primary test of any Emilian kitchen: the pasta must be thin enough to allow the broth to register, the filling balanced, and the broth itself clear and deep rather than muddy.
 Emilian-style fritto misto occupies a different register, its variety depending on the season and the kitchen's preferences, but its logic is the same as the tortellini: restraint in technique, confidence in ingredient selection.